John Masefield: Early life

 In 1895 Masefield returned to sea on a windjammer destined for New York City.
 However, the urge to become a writer and the hopelessness of life as a sailor overtook him, and in New York he jumped ship and travelled throughout the countryside.
 For several months he lived as a vagrant, drifting between odd jobs, before he returned to New York City and found work as a barkeeper's assistant.
-Some time around Christmas 1895 he read the December edition of Truth, a New York periodical, which contained the poem "The Piper of Arll" by Duncan Campbell Scott.
-Ten years later Masefield wrote to Scott to tell him what reading that poem had meant to him:
+Some time around Christmas 1895, he read the December edition of Truth, a New York periodical, which contained the poem "The Piper of Arll" by Duncan Campbell Scott.
+Ten years later, Masefield wrote to Scott to tell him what reading that poem had meant to him:

-From 1895 to 1897 Masefield was employed at the huge Alexander Smith carpet factory in Yonkers, New York, where long hours were expected and conditions were far from ideal.
+From 1895 to 1897, Masefield was employed at the huge Alexander Smith carpet factory in Yonkers, New York, where long hours were expected and conditions were far from ideal.
 He purchased up to 20 books a week, and devoured both modern and classical literature.
-His interests at this time were diverse, and his reading included works by George du Maurier, Dumas, Thomas Browne, Hazlitt, Dickens, Kipling, and R. L. Stevenson.
+His interests at this time were diverse, and his reading included works by George du Maurier, Alexandre Dumas (père), Thomas Browne, William Hazlitt, Charles Dickens, Rudyard Kipling, and Robert Louis Stevenson.
 Chaucer also became very important to him during this time, as well as Keats and Shelley.
 In 1897, Masefield returned home to England as a passenger aboard a steamship.